ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 --------------------------------------------------------------------------------
 ## Deploying an application

-In this section, you'll deploy a simple Node.js Express application - "Example Health".
-Example Health is a simple UI for a patient health records system.
+In this section, you'll deploy a simple Node.js Express application, "patient-health-frontend", a simple UI for a patient health records system.
 We'll use this example to demonstrate key {{site.data.keyword.openshiftshort}} features throughout this workshop.
 You can find the sample application GitHub repository here: https://github.com/IBM-Cloud/patient-health-frontend

 ### Deploy Example Health